flyingcircusio/backy/README.txt

 previous revision, and so on).

-If multiple revisions may be given you can pass a single revision (as described above) or the world 'all' to match all existing revisions.
+If multiple revisions may be given you can pass a single revision (as described above) or the word `all` to match all existing revisions.

 Examples
 --------